Predicting Multiwavelength Emission Associated with X-Ray Flares and Extended Emission of Gamma-Ray Bursts: discussion

 The dissipation could accelerate protons or heavier nuclei in the jet \citep{Waxman1995GRBCR,Vietri1995GRBCR}.
 These dissipated hadrons can emit gamma rays through inelastic nuclei-photon collisions ($p\gamma$ process for protons) and nuclei-nuclei collision ($pp$ process for protons)\citep{Waxman1997PhRvL..78.2292W,Bottcher1998_GRBCR_pgamma,Asano2007_hadroncascade,Asano2009_hadroncascade2,Murase:2011cx}.
 Spectral calculations with dissipated hadrons are beyond the scope of this discussion.
 However, our calculations may mimic the hadronic results for the following reasons: First, the photons from the hadronic process are high energy, greater than or equal to 1 GeV, at the jet rest frame.
 These photons are easily absorbed by low-energy photons, creating copious electron-positron pairs.
 These pairs produce synchrotron emissions.
 This cascading process converts the jet energy into leptonic energy.
 This may lead to similar energetics as a purely leptonic process, although the spectra should be modified \citep{Asano2007_hadroncascade,Asano2009_hadroncascade2,Murase:2011cx}.
 Alternatively, if the Lorentz factor is very large, cascades become less efficient, in which nuclear synchrotron emission or secondaries from the Bethe-Heitler process can be relevant~\citep{Murase:2010va}.

-High-energy neutrino observations provide another way to constrain the $r_{\rm diss}$–$\Gamma$ plane.
-For low $\Gamma < 100$ in the blue and red regions of Figure \ref{fig:r-Gamma}, photons produced within the dissipation region can participate in the $p\gamma$ process, leading to neutrino production in the TeV–PeV energy range \citep{Murase2006flareneutrinos}.
-If XFs and EEs are from photosphere (see Section \ref{sec:photospheric}), not only $p\gamma$ interactions but also $pp$ interactions can also be relevant~\citep{Murase:2008sp}.
+High-energy neutrino observations provide another way to constrain the $r_{\rm diss}$-$\Gamma$ plane.
+For low $\Gamma < 100$ in the blue and red regions of Figure \ref{fig:r-Gamma}, photons produced within the dissipation region can participate in the $p\gamma$ process, leading to neutrino production in the TeV-PeV energy range \citep{Murase2006flareneutrinos}.
+If XFs and EEs are from photosphere, not only $p\gamma$ interactions but also $pp$ interactions can also be relevant~\citep{Murase:2008sp}.

-For high $\Gamma > 100$ with small $r_{\rm diss} < 10^{13}$ cm in the purple region of Figure \ref{fig:r-Gamma}, external photons from the cocoon (see Section \ref{sec:cocoon}) may enhance the $p\gamma$ process \citep{Matsui2023ApJ...950..190M,Matsui2024}.
+For high $\Gamma > 100$ with small $r_{\rm diss} < 10^{13}$ cm in the purple region of Figure \ref{fig:r-Gamma}, external photons from the cocoon may enhance the $p\gamma$ process \citep{Matsui2023ApJ...950..190M,Matsui2024}.
 Meanwhile, the cocoon photons may kill VHE photons through $\gamma\gamma$ absorption.
 A fully consistent numerical calculation and parameter survey covering these multi-messenger signals is left for future work.